SashG91/Rapid-Typing/README.md

 #### Colors
 * The color palette for the site was inspired by using the Coolors.co website.
 The choice was based on using colours that compliment each other in a way that does not distract the user.
-The colors are consistent throught the game (including the 404 Error page).
+The colors are consistent throughout the game (including the 404 Error page).
 The exact colors used can be seen in the image below.
 ![Color Pallete](https://user-images.githubusercontent.com/97494070/167850825-f08f7ef9-f4ab-404f-b920-7ed8f1350b09.png)